Christina Ryan Claypool Blog _______ The Road Less Traveled and other Stories

 There is a famous quotation that’s been circulating for decades, it says, “Unforgiveness is like drinking poison and expecting the other person to die.”
 Our health truly can be affected.
 “Studies have found that the act of forgiveness can reap huge rewards…lowering the risk of heart attack; improving cholesterol levels and sleep; and reducing pain, blood pressure and levels of anxiety, depression and stress,” this according to the article, “Forgiveness: Your Health Depends on it” from www.johnhopkins.org.

 Don’t get me wrong, this column isn’t about “cheap” forgiveness, which is denying the offense or violation.
 Nor does forgiving a grievous offense mean the perpetrator should be spared from consequences.
 Whether it’s a prison sentence, a permanently broken relationship, or instituting healthy boundaries; there are circumstances where we must protect ourselves or those we love from physical or emotional abuse being repeated.
+Although forgiveness is a gift, we give ourselves.
+It is the condition of the heart where we let go of bitterness, anger, and a desire for revenge, and find emotional freedom.

 Christina Ryan Claypool is an award-winning freelance journalist, Chicken Soup for the Soul contributor, and author who has been featured on Joyce Meyer Ministries Enjoying Everyday Life TV Show and CBN’s 700 Club.
 Her recent inspirational book, “Secrets of the Pastor’s Wife: A Novel” is available on all major online retail outlets.
 Amazon link.